netscaler/netscaler-k8s-ingress-controller/docs/acme.md

 -  **DNS-01 challenge:** Posting a specified DNS TXT record in the domain name system.
 Let's Encrypt will ask your domain's DNS servers for the value of the TXT record to satisfy the challenge.

-On succesful validation of the challenge, a certificate is granted for the domain.
+On successful validation of the challenge, a certificate is granted for the domain.

 This topic provides information on how to securely deploy an HTTPS web application on a Kubernetes cluster, using: